 Freehold Royalties Partnership

-Iris & Charles Porter Fund @ The Calgary Foundation
+Iris & Charles Porter Fund at The Calgary Foundation

 J.E.
-Hodgson Family Fund @ The Calgary Foundation
+Hodgson Family Fund at The Calgary Foundation

-Karen Lynn Pescott Foundation Fund @ The Calgary Foundation
+Karen Lynn Pescott Foundation Fund at The Calgary Foundation

 Klatt Family Foundation